 Funding for Doctoral Students

-research assistants, who perform supervised research activities and work with faculty on grant proposals and ongoing research.
+- Research assistants perform supervised research activities and work with faculty on grant proposals and ongoing research.
 Through these experiences, you will develop both research and grant-writing competencies.

 Highly qualified candidates are nominated for university fellowships, and candidates from minority groups may be nominated for Temple’s Future Faculty Fellow program.